yo-ch/Inazuma/README.md

                   resume          : Resumes the song.
-                  queue | q       : Displays the song queue. np              : Displays the title of the current song. vol | v <0-100> : Sets volume.
+                  queue | q       : Displays the song queue. np              : Displays the title of the current song. summon          : Summons Inazuma to your voice channel. vol | v <0-100> : Sets volume.

    Supports all sites that youtube-dl supports.